finn/plack-handbook/en/11_using_plack_builder.md

         $app;
     };

-This takes the original application (`$app`) and wraps it with Deflater, Auth::Basic, and JSONP middleware components (inner to outer).
+This takes the original application (`$app`) and wraps it with the Deflater, Auth::Basic, and JSONP middleware components (inner to outer).
 It's equivalent to:

     $app = Plack::Middleware::Deflater->wrap($app);
     $app = Plack::Middleware::Auth::Basic->wrap($app, authenticator => sub { });